 - Smoking-related changes to the nose and throat.

-In around 1 in 5 people who have long-term ETD, no cause is found.
-There is no evidence that there is a genetic cause and it doesn't appear to run in families.
+In around 1 in 5 people who have long-term Eustachian tube dysfunction, no cause is found.
+There is no evidence that there is a genetic cause and it does not appear to run in families.

 Usually not.
-Most cases are due to a cold, the symptoms are typical and it usually clears up in a few weeks.
+Most cases are due to a cold, the symptoms are typical and it usually clears up after a few weeks.

-If your symptoms have gone on for more than six weeks:
+If your symptoms have continued for more than six weeks:

-- Your doctor will want to examine your ears, but also your throat and nose.
+- Your doctor will want to examine your ears and also your throat and nose.

 - You may need to be referred to a doctor who specialises in the Ears, Nose and Throat (an ENT specialist).

 - Further tests that may then be done include: